Mark McBride

-Mark McBride (born April 3, 1961) is an American politician who has served in the Oklahoma House of Representatives from the 53rd district since 2012.
+Mark McBride (born April 3, 1961) is an American politician who served in the Oklahoma House of Representatives representing the 53rd district from 2012 to 2024.

 Early life

 McBride's family has lived in Moore, Oklahoma since the 1940s.
 He graduated from Moore High School in 1979 and was an active participant in National FFA Organization.
 He briefly attended Northwestern Oklahoma State University before leaving to go into farming.